CI server integration

 Content-Type: application/json; charset=UTF-8

 If no credentials are provided, the request will be executed with guest permissions.
-To make a request on behalf of a specific user, send the Authorization header along with your request:
+For a secure connection, send the Authorization header along with your request:

 Authorization: Basic login:password